-If you choose option 2, any rule of 85 protection you previously had will be reflected in the amount of earned pension bought.
-Therefore, to reflect the fact that those earlier benefits would now be payable unreduced at your Normal Pension Age under the career average scheme (i.e. the same as your State Pension Age, with a minimum age of 65) the amount of earned pension bought by the transferred benefits would be higher because you previously had rule of 85 protection.
+If you choose option 1, any rule of 85 protection you previously had will be reflected in the amount of earned pension bought.
+Therefore, to reflect the fact that those earlier benefits would now be payable unreduced at your Normal Pension Age under the career average scheme (i.e. the same as your State Pension Age, with a minimum age of 65) the amount or earned pension bought by the transferred benefits would be higher because you previously had rule of 85 protection.

-In addition, if your previous benefits are combined with your new employment under option 2, there are further protections for rule of 85 if you are close to retirement including:
+In addition, if your previous benefits are combined with your new employment under option 1, there are further protections for rule of 85 if you are close to retirement including:

-• If you will be age 60 or over by 31 March 2016 and re-join the scheme before 1 April 2016 then the rule of 85 will continue to apply to the membership you build up between re-joining the scheme and 31 March 2016

-(although the date you meet the rule of 85 may move closer to your Normal Pension Age because the break in service between your previous period of membership and your new period of membership will not count towards the rule of 85).
+- If you will be age 60 or over by 31 March 2016 and re-join the scheme before 1 April 2016 then the rule of 85 will continue to apply to the membership you build up between re-joining the scheme and 31 March 2016 (although the date you meet the rule of 85 may move closer to your Normal Pension Age because the break in service between your previous period of membership and your new period of membership will not count towards the rule of 85).
+However, the rule of 85 will not continue to apply to the amount of earned pension bought when you combined your deferred pension (but the amount of earned pension bought will include an amount to compensate for the loss of rule of 85 protection on that pension). - If you will be age 60 between 1 April 2016 and 31 March 2020 and re-join the scheme before 1 April 2020 then the rule of 85 will continue to apply to the membership you build up between re-joining the scheme and 31 March 2020 (although the date you meet the rule of 85 may move closer to your Normal Pension Age because the break in service between your previous period of membership and your new period of membership will not count towards the rule of 85).
 However, the rule of 85 will not continue to apply to the amount of earned pension bought when you combined your deferred pension (but the amount of earned pension bought will include an amount to compensate for the loss of rule of 85 protection on that pension).

-If you will be age 60 between 1 April 2016 and 31 March 2020 and re-join the scheme before 1 April 2020 then the rule of 85 will continue to apply to the membership you build up between re-joining the scheme and 31 March 2020 (although the date you meet the rule of 85 may move closer to your Normal Pension Age because the break in service between your previous period of membership and your new period of membership will not count towards the rule of 85).
-However, the rule of 85 will not continue to apply to the amount of earned pension bought when you combined your deferred pension (but the amount of earned pension bought will include an amount to compensate for the loss of rule of 85 protection on that pension).

-Option 3 - You can elect to keep your deferred benefits separate from your new active pension account
+Option 2 - You can elect to keep you deferred benefits separate from your new active pension account

-If you decide not to combine your deferred benefits or you do not make an election within 12 months of re-joining the scheme then your deferred benefits will remain separate.
+If you decide not to combine your deferred benefits then your deferred benefits will remain separate.

-How will the benefits from my previous employment be worked out?
+How will my benefits be worked out?

-If you choose option 3 your deferred benefit will remain as previously calculated and held with your previous Pension Fund (where applicable).
-See Working out your benefits in the LGPS in the accompanying glossary for information on how these benefits are calculated.
+If you choose option 2 your deferred benefit will remain as previously calculated and held with your previous Pension Fund (where applicable).
+See Working out your benefits in the LGPS the glossary for information on how these benefits are calculated.